This website is intended to be a resource for everything YIN.

 By seeing your body and mind from this new viewpoint you are able to create some space where the mind can relax and allow different perspectives in.
 By widening the lens on things we are able to let go more deeply, which also helps with the physical healing of the body

-Better focus and concentration may also exist while practicing Yin Yoga and eventually seep into the everyday moments of life.
+Better focus and concentration can also develop while practicing Yin Yoga and eventually seep into the everyday moments of life.
 This is called Dharana in the eight limb system of Yoga.

 YIN FOR THE SPIRIT: